 I decided my first purchase would be a $3K HDTV.
 I added a PlayStation 3 and assorted accessories to the shopping cart, and raced back to my new house to get everything set up.

-That night, as I sat on the floor in that empty house, watching the Simpsons on my new TV, my girlfriend convinced me that something was fundamentally wrong.
+That night, as I sat on the floor in that empty house, watching the Simpsons on my new TV, my girlfriend (now wife) convinced me that something was fundamentally wrong.

 I glanced over to her.
 She looked beautiful in the glow of the giant TV.